 Lesson 1: The "guides" in Pom Mo Tho

 Pom Mo Tho - a poor border village of Thanh Chan commune ( Dien Bien district) has 10 ethnic groups living together, of which the Tay and Nung people account for more than 70%.
-Many years ago, Pom Mo Tho was considered a "depressed area" in poverty reduction of the commune and district.
+Many years ago, Pom Mo Tho was considered a "depression" in poverty reduction of the commune and district.
 However, now Pom Mo Tho is mentioned as a "bright spot" in this work, thanks to special "guides".

-Consider public affairs as your own affairs
+Consider people's affairs as your own affairs

 According to Mrs. Sam, this happiness is thanks to party member Nong Van Thuan.
 “In 2022, my family was accompanied and helped by Mr. Thuan.
 Initially, he connected programs to support the family with a breeding cow raised in a rotational form.
 After more than 1 year of care, under Mr. Thuan's close supervision and guidance, the cow not only grew well but also gave birth to 2 litters.
 I have rotated 1 cow to another family, now the remaining 2 cows are owned by the family!” - Mrs. Sam happily boasted.

-Being close and sharing a lot helped Mr. Thuan understand the situation, thoughts, wishes and even the "difficulties" of Mr. Khen and his wife in order to provide appropriate help.
-Both of them were almost "illiterate", lacked knowledge of economic development, had no stable jobs and unstable income, so they were on the list of poor households for many years.
+Being close and sharing a lot helped Mr. Thuan understand the situation, thoughts, wishes and "difficulties" of Mr. Khen and his wife in order to have appropriate help.
+Both of them were almost "illiterate", lacked knowledge of economic development, had no stable jobs, and had unstable income, so they were on the list of poor households for many years.
 Determining the core cause was the lack of knowledge and production experience, Mr. Thuan borrowed books, documents, watched TV programs on farming knowledge to guide Mr. Khen in researching and learning.
-Next, Mr. Thuan encouraged Mr. Khen's family to grow vegetables in the vacant land around the house, first to meet their needs, and then sell the surplus to increase their income.
+Next, Mr. Thuan encouraged Mr. Khen's family to grow vegetables in the vacant land around the house, first to serve their needs, and then sell the surplus to increase their income.
 Another part of the area was used to grow elephant grass, proactively providing food for cows.
 With Mr. Khen's two sons, Mr. Thuan regularly met and encouraged them to participate in vocational training classes, and at the same time provided suitable career guidance.

-Identify specific address and job
+Identify specific address and tasks

 Lesson 2: Strange story in the "super poor" village